AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-aem-guides-mcp.md

 ## Supported applications

-The Experience Manager Guides MCP server is a **remote** server.
-It works with any MCP client that supports remote servers, including:
+The Experience Manager Guides MCP server is a **remote MCP server** that can connect with compatible MCP clients.

-- **Chat applications**: Anthropic Claude (web and desktop)

-- **Developer tools**: Cursor, Visual Studio Code, and other MCP-capable IDEs

-Based on your environment, connect your MCP client and authenticate to the Experience Manager Guides MCP server.
-For details, view [Set up the Experience Manager Guides MCP server](./configure-aem-guides-mcp.md).
+The applications and clients you can use depend on your deployment and configuration.
+To learn about the supported applications and how to connect and authenticate your MCP client, view [Set up the Experience Manager Guides MCP server](./configure-aem-guides-mcp.md).

 ## Using the Experience Manager Guides MCP Server